 It is generally assumed in a wrongful death settlement that a senior citizen is retired and therefore has little income potential.
 When it comes to an average wrongful death settlement of a child, it is nearly impossible to estimate their lifetime earnings because the child’s talents and abilities have not been fully realized.

-How a Wrongful Death Lawyer in Texas Can Help
+How a Wrongful Death Lawyer with Our Firm in Texas Can Help

 When to Expect a Wrongful Death Settlement